Managing extensions

 extension.

-To use the extension, you need the mdb_admin
+To use it, you need the mdb_admin

 role.